Home Park: Redevelopment (2019)

-2020s - ground improvements
+Ground improvements (2020s)

 On 11 August 2021, it was revealed that ticket sales in the upper tier of redeveloped Grandstand would be limited, due to inadaquate comfort and experience, both in the seats and in the concourse.
 Works rectifying these issues have been put on hold until Summer 2023.

 In 2022, the seats in the Lyndhurst Stand were replaced, with the initials "PAFC" replaced by "Home Park" in the seat pattern.
 In August, a scoreboard screen was fitted in the Zoo Corner, and in October, a statue to Jack Leslie was erected outside the Devonport End.
 Around the stadium, hostile vehicle barriers were installed around the club shop and ticket office, new signage was erected, and the staff car park was resurfaced.

 Other uses

 Rod Stewart performing at Home Park in 2009, his only UK tour date that year.

 The stadium has also hosted matches involving the England national team at various levels.
 The England Amateur team played 4 matches against other national teams, twice against their Welsh counterparts in 1914 winning 9-1 and 1925 winning 2-1, Italy in 1972 winning 4-0, and Finland in 1973, again winning, this time 3-0.
 The Amateurs also played a match against Plymouth Argyle, on 1972-11-13, winning 2-1 with an attendance of 830.
 A FA Amateur XI beat a South Western Football League XI 7-3 in 1954.